mukundp7/Spotify-Analysis/README.md

 	streamed_on_spotify > streamed_on_youtube;
 ```

-11. Find the top 3 most-viewed tracks for each artist using window functions.
+11. What are the top 3 most-viewed tracks for each artist?
+(Using a window function)
 ```sql
 WITH artist_ranking
 AS